-If only they could see the astounding courage of spirit and beauty that I see.. so much respect.. and a gargantuan stack of love and admiration for fighting to overcome, and just find joy.
+If only they could see the astounding courage of spirit and beauty that I see.. so much respect.. and a gargantuan stack of love and admiration for fighting to overcome, and just find the elusive joy.

 Then… I hear it in his voice, the lightness, The sprig of the smallest birth of feeling better, and even from miles away, my spirit soars, because his is lifted up.

 So much gratitude when this occurs.
-The reaching out of this outstretched hand that continues to breathe into the next day… and I exhale, because he is breathing too.
+The reaching out of this outstretched hand that continues to breathe into the next day… and I exhale, because he is still breathing too.

 Being in the outdoors, and opening up your lungs to the scent of pine, and hopeful horizons… that is the thing to not let go of.

-The moments when you can’t even see the outline of your former or even present self, obliterates hope in that moment, but to hang on, and let your arms go… and be carried… is such a gift.
+The moments when you can’t even see the outline of your former or even present self, obliterates hope in that moment, but to hang on, and let your angst go… and be carried… is such a gift.

 Friends, community, loved ones, who care, and who won’t stop pursuing your brokenness, because in them, there are also the fractured pieces, that may appear whole on their exterior, but the wounds are still there, bandaged and fragile.